gkwa/hardsing/README.md

 # Hugo Site Generator Scripts

-Scripts to automate creating and managing Hugo static sites with GitHub Pages deployment.
+Scripts to learn how to use hugo.

 View the source code: